philipco/artemis-bidirectional-compression/README.md

 This code has been written by Constantin Philippenko, and is a jointly work with Aymeric Dieuleveut at Ecole Polytechnique.

+**To the attention of AISTAT reviewers.**
+To keep anonymity during the review process, we used a repository anonymizer.
+Unfortunately, its interface doesn't allow to open notebooks in the browser.
+Thus, fornotebook visualization, we refer to the zip fil provided in the supplementae material.
 ## Experimentation

 We provide all the notebooks used to generated figures in our article in the folder `notebook/`.
 To regenerate all the figures, just restart the notebook.
-However we warn that they need to run for about 30min to 2hours.
+However we warn that they need to run for about 2hours to 12hours.
 Yet, it is possible (using pickle) to load already generated data and to explore them.
 To do it:

 1. Load pickle methods: `from src.utils.Utilities import pickle_loader, pickle_saver`